Carbon Dioxide (CO₂) Monitoring for Indoor Air Quality

 Carbon dioxide production is a function of the number, size and activity levels of the people present in the building.
 Local concentrations can therefore vary dramatically – for example when a meeting room is occupied, or while workers are on lunch or coffee breaks.
 Excess carbon dioxide levels can lead to tiredness and a lack of concentration and can contribute to the symptoms of Sick Building Syndrome such as headaches, eye, nose and throat irritation, itchy skin and nausea.
 CO₂ monitoring to determine carbon dioxide levels is therefore an intrinsic part of indoor environmental quality strategies such as demand control ventilation.

-IAQ Control Methods
+IAQ Control Methods for a Carbon Dioxide Monitor

 Cost effective IAQ strategies aim to control building ventilation to maintain indoor air quality as a function of varying ambient conditions, thus minimising energy consumption.
 Demand control ventilation based on carbon dioxide measurements is a popular method which can adjust ventilation rates according to the actual carbon dioxide levels present, rather than using pre-determined ventilation rates based on maximum occupancy.
 Other systems are available which adjust ventilation rates based on the measurement of a number of other ambient parameters as well as carbon dioxide.